Quick FAQ’s

 IN SUMMARY – You will damage and degrade the battery life, by how much depends on all the things you would expect, the C rating, the timeframe, and the temperature, and some cells are designed for 0.5C and some for 5C so its all relative.

-How do I safely charge a LiFePo4 cell?
+How to safely charge a LiFePo4 cell?

 A LiFePo4 cell needs to be charged above its nominal voltage of 3.2V, anywhere from 12-15% above would be considered safe and appropriate.
 LiFePo4 has a low internal resistance, meaning it will accept the charge, more easily and quickly compared to an SLA or Lead Acid.